tornadoweb/tornado/website/sphinx/releases/next.rst

 * `tornado.websocket`: now works on Python 3
 * `SimpleAsyncHTTPClient`: now works with HTTP 1.0 servers that don't send a Content-Length header
+* `tornado.iostream.IOStream` should now always call the close callback instead of the connect callback on a connection error.